HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/external_db_database_transfer.md

 | oracle.DbLibrary | Path to the database driver library for ORACLE DB. |
 | oracle.JdbcProviderName | Name of the JDBC provider for ORACLE DB. |

-## Note - "Limitation"
+!!!
+Limitation
     Currently, simultaneous execution of WebEngine pod scaling and external database transfer may lead to unexpected behavior, as this combination is not yet fully supported.